ASSERT-KTH/Galapagos/README.md

 and environment variables, as well as some other settings such as whether testing should be enabled.

+### Issues with use cases

+#### Function types on extraction

+Sometimes, due to the original source formatting and the way ctags works, the tags don't always include the lines where the type of the function is declared.
+This was fixed manually in some cases (namely, the ones below), which were:

+- all the functions in liboqs, except `4_int16_nonzero_mask`
+- all the functions in libsodium

 ### Running tests for each use case

 #### ffmpeg